 - support the New Urban Agenda, the Sustainable Development Goals (SDGs).

 - inform and strengthen cross-sectoral and multi-disciplinary collaboration as a mechanism to tackle critical issues in the urban environment.

 - shape equitable, sustainable and just cities and regions.

 Urban Scholar Engagement

-Please note that the Urban Scholar position is honorary – a small mutually agreed amount of work is expected to be undertaken on a pro-bono basis.
+Please note, the Urban Scholar position is honorary – a small mutually agreed amount of work is expected to be undertaken on a pro-bono basis.
 Other work will be remunerated on a pre-established, mutually agreed hourly rate.

-Expressions of Interest must be initiated online via this form: UN Global Compact – Cities Programme Urban Scholar Expression of Interest
+Following the invitation, the Expressions of Interest can be submitted online via this form: UN Global Compact – Cities Programme Urban Scholar Expression of Interest

 Supporting documentation for the EOI can be emailed to email@example.com with the subject title: “Urban Scholar EOI CV: [YOURNAME]”.